Nishant6120/Nishant6120/README.md

 ### About Me

 * 💻 Proficient in JavaScript (ES6+), React.js for dynamic front-end development.
-* 🛠️ Experienced with back-end development concepts and skilled in languages like C++, C, and Java.
+* 🛠️ Experienced with Development concepts and skilled in languages like C++, C, and Java.
 * 🌐 Adept at creating responsive and engaging user interfaces with HTML and CSS.
 * Version control enthusiast, utilizing Git and GitHub for collaborative and efficient development workflows.
-* Familiar with deploying static websites using GitHub Pages.
+* Familiar with deploying static websites using Vercel &  GitHub Pages.
 * Strong academic background in core computer science principles, including Data Structures and Algorithms, Operating Systems, and Database Management Systems.

 ### What You'll Find Here